-Looking to get a new set of fins?
-Here are reviews of the best swim fins available for competitive swimmers.
+Looking to get a new set of training fins?
+Here are reviews of the best swimming fins for competitive and lap swimmers.

-Here are the best swimming fins out there that will help you crush it in the pool this season:
+Here are the best swimming fins that will help you crush it in the pool (and open water!) this season.

 Because these fins are made with silicone (compared to rubber), they have soft edges that don’t cut into your foot.
 The short blade is perfect for retaining a high kick tempo.